vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *vikalparūpasaṁjalpavimukha ḥ *

-To defi ne the Small One \( *dahara* \), the Dīquotes the *Mahānārāyana* *Upaniṣad* : “The Small One, without defects, residence of the supreme Lord, lotus of the heart abiding in the center of the citadel.”
+To defi ne the Small One \( *dahara* \), the Dī quotes the *Mahānārāyana* *Upaniṣad* : “The Small One, without defects, residence of the supreme Lord, lotus of the heart abiding in the center of the citadel.”
 It is therefore the space in the center of the lotus of the heart: “In this Small One is the inner space” \( *daharo’sminn artarākāśa ḥ * \), says the *Chāndogya Upaniṣad* .

 The adept must therefore contemplate, meditate, this symbol of the supreme, concentrating on the *nāda* , the inner subtle vibration he feels in